KhronosGroup/Vulkan-Guide/chapters/protected.md

 vkCreateDevice(physicalDevice, &deviceCreateInfo, nullptr, &deviceHandle);
 ```

-It is possible to also split the queues in a queue family so some are protected and some are not.
-The following pseudo code of how an application could request for 1 protected `VkQueue` and 1 unprotected `VkQueue` objects to be created from the same queue family:
+It is also possible to split the queues in a queue family so some are protected and some are not.
+The following pseudo code is how an application could request for 1 protected `VkQueue` and 1 unprotected `VkQueue` objects to be created from the same queue family:

 ```cpp
 VkDeviceQueueCreateInfo queueCreateInfo[2];